 Bukchon Hanok Village entrance fee: FREE (there may be fees for the various experiences in the area).

 Image Source: Visit Seoul

-This would be a unique experience for you while you are in Bukchon Hanok: learning their tradition of printing gold leaf on to silk while sitting in a traditional hanok house.
-You can choose to apply it on a sash, bag, or bookmark under the guidance of some experts (they are knowledgeable, patient, and can speak English pretty good!).
+This would be a unique experience for you while you are in Bukchon Hanok: learning their tradition of printing gold leaf onto silk while sitting in a traditional hanok house.
+You can choose to apply it on a sash, bag, or bookmark under the guidance of some experts (they are knowledgeable, patient, and can speak English pretty well!).

 Opening hours: Monday, Tuesday, Thursday, Friday: 10:00am - 5:00pm; Saturday: 9:00am - 3:00pm

 For those of you who are into tea or curious about how tea gets into Korean culture, you might want to learn it at the Traditional Korean Tea Institute.
 Here you will learn about the traditional tea ceremony (you even can take part in the ceremony!) and about Korean culture in a fun and interesting way.
 You can also learn the delicate art of tea brewing and take a tea food-making course.
 On top of that, they have green tea hand and foot massage (oh it sounds relaxing already!).

 This teahouse named Solgaheon is definitely out of ordinary!
 You can not only drink delicious herbal teas tailored to specific ailments and order their healthy food options, but you can also at the same time soak your feet in a hot medicinal foot bath.
 Solgaheon also offers the so-called “moxa cautery treatment”, whereby various herbs and plants are burnt on particular points on the body to improve your overall body health, especially ailments in the lower body.